haasn/mpvhq-old/DOCS/man/vo.rst

             The position to be sampled, in coordinate space [0-1]. vec2 size
-            The size of the texture, in pixels.
+            The size of the texture, in pixels. vec2 sub
+            The subsampling ratio for that plane (eg. (2,2) for 4:2:0 content).

         For example, a shader that inverts the colors could look like this::